Lessons learned from the evaluation of Spanish Language Models: Discussion

 \paragraph{Comparison to the state-of-the-art.} In relation to the previous point, research on language models seem to be inadvertently forgetting the primary objective of building language models in the first place, namely, improving the state-of-the-art of NLP technology.
 Thus, previous published work do not mention what the state-of-the-art is for each of the tasks used to benchmark the models.
 Without doing so, it is just not possible to know how much a given language model is actually advancing NLP technology.
 Therefore, we first reevaluate three tasks (PAWS-X and Capitel and UD POS) to report the most common accuracy metric usually used for those tasks (instead of the F1 score used in previous evaluations of language models in Spanish).
 Table \ref{tab:mod-results} offers the overall results with PAWS-X, Capitel and UD PoS evaluated using accuracy.
 The new results were obtained by fine-tuning all 12 models following the methodology provided in Section \ref{sec:experimental-setup}.
 As it can be seen, they confirm the trends already observed and discussed above.

 Based on Table \ref{tab:mod-results} we can now compare the results of the models with respect to the state-of-the-art in each task.
 First, it should be noted that for five tasks (Capitel PoS, Ancora 2.0 NER, STS, SQAC and CoMeta) their results have been published for the first time during the evaluation of language models in Spanish (including this one).
 Out of the six remaining tasks, the best results of the models on NERC CoNLL and XNLI remain far from the state-of-the-art reported by \namecite{wang-etal-2021-automated} and \namecite{Aghajanyan2021BetterFB}, with a 95.90 F1 score for NERC and 85.50 in accuracy in XNLI.
 For PoS UD, our best model scores 99.20 (mDeBERTa), comparable to \cite{Straka2019EvaluatingCE}, which scored 99.05.
 The same can be said regarding NERC Capitel, where the difference between the best score by MarIA large (90.51) and the previous best (90.34) is rather anecdotical \cite{Agerri2020ProjectingHA}, and MLDoc, for which BETO slightly outscores 97.17 vs 96.80, the previous best result published \cite{Lai2019BridgingTD}.
-Finally, for PAWS-X only XLM-RoBERTa and mDEBERTa outperform the state-of-the-art previously reported by \namecite{yang-etal-2019-paws}.
+Finally, for PAWS-X only XLM-RoBERTa and mDEBERTa clearly outperform the state-of-the-art previously reported by \namecite{Yang2019PAWSXAC}.

-Summarizing, out of the 11 datasets, the Spanish monolingual language models obtain minimal better results than previous work for three tasks, PoS UD, NERC Capitel and MLDoc, with differences too small to be significant, and underperform in the rest.
+Summarizing, out of the 11 datasets, the Spanish monolingual language models obtain minimal better results for three tasks only: PoS UD, NERC Capitel and MLDoc, although the differences are too small to be significant.
+Furthermore, they underperform in the rest of the tasks with respect to previously published state-of-the-art results.

 \paragraph{What should be the next steps for Spanish models?} One could argue that given the better results of the multilingual models released by large companies, there is no need to devote resources to build better models for Spanish.
 Unfortunately, there is no guarantee that large companies will keep releasing updated models, which will make the models obsolete very quickly.
 As an example, all models are trained on texts before Covid-19, and thus have no notion of what the latest pandemic is about.
 It will also leave the leadership of NLP for Spanish at the hand of third parties.
 Given the foundational nature of language models it is necessary to ensure that new updated versions of the best performance are produced regularly.